 All immersions embed principles of social justice, civic engagement and celebrating diversity, as well as substantial reflection.
 In addition, All experiences have pre-immersion meetings and a post-immersion gathering on-campus in the SLC.

-Dates: June 8 - 13, 2020 (6 days, 5 nights) Due to COVID 19 Restrictions this immersion has been put on hold.
+Dates: June 8 - 13, 2021 (6 days, 5 nights) Due to COVID 19 Restrictions this immersion has been put on hold.
 Cost: Approx. $1,100 + flight to Tucson, financial need grants possible Group size: 10 students, 2-3 chaperones Description: BorderLinks has been facilitating educational immersion trips for delegations in the Arizona-Sonora region and beyond the border to Chiapas.
 On this immersion, students will become intimately aware of challenges of immigration and how policies, borders and trade agreements impact people and by raising awareness, inspiring action for social transformation.

 Dates: TBD 2020-2021 (1 to 3 days) Cost: $50 per day, financial need grants available Group size: 10 students, 2-3 chaperones Description: Street Retreats are foundational.
 We introduce and teach students to be present in the Tenderloin Neighborhood.
 So many places around the world carry a similar burden.
 We project onto the people and streets myths about poverty and all that goes with it and by having conversations with those in our community, we begin to make meaningful change in hearts and minds.